giga-sec/gigaSec-Tech-Notes/3. Notes/XML Eternal Entity.md

 - or could use XXE to perform Server-Side Request Forgery(SSRF)

 ### XXE
-- enable port scanning and lead to remote code execution
+- enables port scanning and lead to remote code execution

 #### 2 types of XXE